-The Council has further defined the City's Strategic Plan around six (6) goals.
-These goals become the City's strategic direction for development and implementation of its master planning, capital improvement programs for infrastructure, long-term financial plans and annual budgets.
-The goals may be reprioritized or refined from year to year, but generally stay consistent.
+The Council has further defined the City's Strategic Plan around six (6) Goals.
+These Goals become the City's strategic direction for development and implementation of its master planning, capital improvement programs for infrastructure, long-term financial plans and annual budgets.
+The Goals may be reprioritized or refined from year to year, but generally stay consistent.

 - 1. Financially Sound City Providing High Value Services - 2.
 City Infrastructure: Today and for Tomorrow - 3.
-Great Community to Live - 4.
-"The Sports Capital of Texas" for Tourism and Residents - 5.
-Authentic Downtown Exciting Community Destination - 6.
-Sustainable Neighborhoods Old and New
+"The Sports Capital of Texas" for Tourism and Residents - 4.
+Great Community to Live - 5.
+Sustainable Neighborhoods Old and New - 6.
+Authentic Downtown Exciting Community Destination

-LONG-TERM FINANCIAL PLANNING
+LONG TERM FINANCIAL PLANNING